bayesimpact/encompass/backend/README.md

 # Backend Description
-The backend API is built on Python Flask microservice, and is served by Nginx and uWSGI.
+The backend API is served by Flask through Nginx and uWSGI.

 ## Backend endpoints